smartnuts … the world on the cabaret-style dissecting table

 Michael Bunzel

-Michael Bunzel (aka maschasan) is a lawyer and engineer currently living in Germany.
-He has been working in the field of Cybersecurity and related laws and regulations for over 25 years now.
+Michael Bunzel (aka maschasan) is a lawyer and engineer currently based in Germany.
+For over 25 years he has worked at the intersection of cybersecurity and the laws and regulations that govern it.

 By Michael Bunzel